yzong0107/Create-New-Purchase-Order/backend/README.md

 # To Run the program

+1. The excel file to be processed should be put in *"V:\Purchasing Astro Boy\commitment files\Input"* folder, and there should **only** be a single excel file (.xlsx) there.

-1. Double click run.bat file.
+2. Double click run.bat file.
 Make sure downloads.xlsx is **NOT** open.

-2. Fill in the AiM login username and password in the command line window, note that the password won't be shown on the screen.
+3. Fill in the AiM login username and password in the command line window, note that the password won't be shown on the screen.
 Click enter and the program will continue.

    ![CMD login screenshots](images/screenshots1.PNG)

-3. A successful running should generate the screenshot below.
+4. A successful running should generate the screenshot below.

    ![success run](images/success_run.png)

-4. In any circumstances the program crushes, it should throw out an error like below.
+5. In any circumstances the program crushes, it should throw out an error like below.
 Please take a screenshots and contact Tim Zong for help.

 ![errors](images/error_example.png)

 # Important Notes for Users

-1. The excel file to be processed should be put in *"V:\Purchasing Astro Boy\commitment files\Input"* folder, and there should **only** be a single excel file (.xlsx) there.
 2. Before running the RPA program, the excel file should be edited.
 Column K's value should either be *"Material"* or *"Contract"*, indicating if this PO's subledger is "Material" or "Contract".
 Otherwise, the corresponding row won't be processed.

 ![excel edit](images/excel_edit.png)